Documentation

 BATTLE COMMANDS

-EIDOLON ATTACKS
+SUMMON ATTACKS

-- Changed "Earthen Fury" to "Gaia's Wrath" to reflect consistent modern translations
+- Changed "Earthen Fury" to "Gaia's Wrath" to reflect consistent modern translations.

-- Changed "Mega Flare" to "Megaflare" to reflect consistent modern translations
+- Changed "Mega Flare" to "Megaflare" to reflect consistent modern translations.

 SONGS

-- Changed "Minuet" to "Attack Song" to reflect consistent modern translations
+- Changed "Minuet" to "Attack Song" to reflect consistent modern translations.

-- Changed "Paeon" to "Healing Harmony" to reflect FFIV:TAY's translation
+- Changed "Paeon" to "Healing Harmony" to reflect FFIV:TAY's translation.

-I've done the best I can here; these abilities have names in the Japanese version that mirror each other (they're all "[X] no uta", or "[X] Song"), but the patchwork way they've been translated has led to them not retaining that similar setup.
+I've done the best I can here; these abilities have names in the Japanese version that mirror each other (they're all "[X] no uta", or "[X] Song"), but the patchwork way they've been translated has led to them not retaining quite as similar a setup.
 The way the various English translations of FFIII have made this work is by giving them all completely whole-cloth translations, naming each after a different kind of song that is mostly unrelated to the Japanese name, and while that works fine for a single game (if you don't care about accuracy to the original, at least), it doesn't work for a project like mine that is trying to show consistency.
 I've tried to choose between official translations to find the ones that seemed like they went together the best to me, but I'm not sure how well it worked.

 ITEMS

-- Changed "Bacchus's Cider" to "Bacchus's Wine" to reflect consistent modern translations
+- Changed "Bacchus's Cider" to "Bacchus's Wine" to reflect consistent modern translations.

-- Changed "Bomb Arm" to "Bomb Crank" to reflect consistent modern translations
+- Changed "Bomb Arm" to "Bomb Crank" to reflect consistent modern translations.

-- Changed "Earthen Drums" to "Gaia Drum" to reflect consistent modern translations
+- Changed "Earthen Drums" to "Gaia Drum" to reflect consistent modern translations.

-- Changed "Shining Curtain" to "Light Curtain" to reflect consistent modern translations
+- Changed "Shining Curtain" to "Light Curtain" to reflect consistent modern translations.

 WEAPONS

-- Changed "Yoichi Arrow" to "Yoichi's Arrows" to reflect FFXI's translation (and, in fact, I've made all arrows' names and item descriptions plural, as they are now unlimited rather than stacking pieces of consumable ammo)
+- I've made all arrows' names and item descriptions plural, as they are now unlimited rather than stacking pieces of consumable ammo.

-- Changed "Diamond Bell" to "Glass Bell" because it is not actually diamond (which is ダイヤ/ダイヤモンド/DAIYA/DAIYAMONDO in FF parlance), but ギヤマン/giyaman (which does literally mean "diamond" but is actually used to refer to glassware)
+- Changed "Diamond Bell" to "Glass Bell" because it is not actually diamond (which is ダイヤ/ダイヤモンド/DAIYA/DAIYAMONDO in FF parlance), but ギヤマン/GIYAMAN (which does literally mean "diamond" but is actually used to refer to glassware).

-- Changed "Earthen Bell" to "Gaia Bell" to reflect consistent modern translations
+- Changed "Earthen Bell" to "Gaia Bell" to reflect consistent modern translations.

-- Changed "Loki Harp" to "Loki's Lute" to reflect consistent modern translations
+- Changed "Loki Harp" to "Loki's Lute" to reflect consistent modern translations.

 ARMOR

-- Changed "Feathered Hat" to "Feathered Cap" (this has like four different ways it gets translated, none of which seemed hugely more popular than the others, so I just picked the one I liked best)
+- Changed "Feathered Hat" to "Feathered Cap" (this has like four different ways it gets translated, none of which seemed hugely more popular than the others, so I just picked the one I liked best).

-- Changed "Vest" to "Clothes" to reflect consistent modern translations
+- Changed "Bard Vest" to "Bard's Tunic" to reflect consistent modern translations.

-- Changed "Mage Robe" to "Mage's Habit" to reflect consistent modern translations
+- Changed "Mage Robe" to "Mage's Habit" to reflect consistent modern translations.

-- Changed "Gaia Vest" to "Gaia Gear" to reflect consistent modern translations
+- Changed "Vest" to "Clothes" to reflect consistent modern translations.

-- Changed "Bronze Bracers" to "Copper Armlet" to reflect consistent modern translations
+- Changed "Bronze Bracers" to "Copper Armlet" to reflect consistent modern translations.

-- Changed "Mythril Bracers" to "Mythril Armlet" to reflect consistent modern translations
+- Changed "Mythril Bracers" to "Mythril Armlet" to reflect consistent modern translations.

-- Changed "Rune Bracers" to "Rune Armlet" to reflect consistent modern translations
+- Changed "Rune Bracers" to "Rune Armlet" to reflect consistent modern translations.

 ENEMIES

-- Changed "Demonface" to "Darkface" as per pre-PR translations (which is more accurate to the Japanese anyway)
+- Changed "Demonface" to "Darkface" as per pre-PR translations (which is more accurate to the Japanese anyway).

-- Changed "Yormungand" to "Jormungand" to reflect consistent modern translations
+- Changed "Yormungand" to "Jormungand" to reflect consistent modern translations.

 ENEMY ABILITIES

-- Changed "Particle Beam" to "Wave Cannon" (while this gets consistently translated as the former for Cloud of Darkness specifically, the same ability is used elsewhere in other games by other enemies, mostly bosses, and is consistently translated as the latter there)
+- Changed "Particle Beam" to "Wave Cannon"; while this gets consistently translated as the former for Cloud of Darkness specifically, the same ability is used elsewhere in other games by other enemies, mostly bosses, and is consistently translated as the latter there.

-- Changed "Light" to "Holy" to reflect consistent modern translations
+- Changed "Light" to "Holy" to reflect consistent modern translations.

 MUSIC PLAYER

-- Changed "Battle1 -Woodwind Quintet-" to "Battle 1 -Woodwind Quintet-" (to reflect that the name of the original song being referenced - "Battle 1" - has a space)
+- Changed "Battle1 -Woodwind Quintet-" to "Battle 1 -Woodwind Quintet-" (to reflect that the name of the original song being referenced - "Battle 1" - has a space).